valdinijan/2020_gap8/README.md

   - immediately enqueues next transer (so that there is always +1 transfer pending)
   - if there is a waiter, wakes it up
   - if there is no waiter at the moment,

+ ## v : GAP8 I2S driver - PCM from microphone use case

+  - allocate 2 256 x uint16_t buffers as globals (L2)
+  - use pi_i2s_conf_init() to initialize configuration structure
+  - modify configuration for this use case: PCM, clk 44100, enable ping-pong, word size 16 bit, 1 channel
+  - call pi_i2s_open() which will finalize config (DMA, modes, buffers)
+  - use pi_i2s_ioctl() to enable clock and start enqueueing transfers from I2S to L2
+  - use pi_i2s_read() in a loop to receive data